den-wdi-2/intro-ruby/readme.md

 ### Follow along!

 As we experiment with Ruby syntax, you should follow along and try things yourself.
-Do what we do, but feel free to mess around and try your own little experiments too.
+Do what we do, but feel free to mess around and try your own little experiments, too.

 We're gonna use PRY, our interactive Ruby shell tool, so we can type some Ruby commands and see exactly what happens in real time, and you can follow along and code.